ARTICLE I - MEMBERSHIP

 SECTION 3.
 Deposits.

-Except for petty cash, all funds of the Cooperative shall be deposited in such bank or banks as the board of trustees may select.
+Except for petty cash/working funds, all funds of the Cooperative shall be deposited in such financial institutions as the board of trustees may select.

 SECTION 4.
 Fiscal Year.